saturn9er/slacker/README.md

 # slacker
-A small PMS written by me for my college final year project
+A small PMS written by me for my college final year project.